Non-profit

 Not to be confused with Demand Progress Action (PAC)

-Demand Progress Action (DPA) is a left-of-center organization that advocates for policies relating to foreign policy and civil liberties.1 It describes itself as “a fiscally-sponsored project of Sixteen Thirty Fund,” a left-of-center 501(c)(4) funder and advocacy organization, but it operates as an IRS-registered 501(c)(4) nonprofit.2
+Demand Progress Action (DPA) is a left-of-center organization that advocates for policies relating to foreign policy and civil liberties.1 It was formerly “a fiscally-sponsored project of Sixteen Thirty Fund,” a left-of-center 501(c)(4) funder and advocacy organization, but it operates as an IRS-registered 501(c)(4) nonprofit.
+2 DPA became its own entity in 2022 when it separated from Sixteen Thirty Fund, which is itself managed by Arabella Advisors, a network The Atlantic has described as the “mothership” of a “massive progressive dark-money group.”
+3 4

 Background